nHashApp/nHash/README.md

     - **XML:** XML tools
 - **Password:** Generate a random password with custom length, prefix, suffix, character, etc options

+For more information about nHash and its various commands and options, please visit the [nHash wiki page](https://github.com/nHashApp/nHash/wiki/Getting-Started)

 ## Usage

 1. Download and install nHash from the [releases page](https://github.com/nHashApp/nHash/releases/latest) on your Windows or Linux machine.